malaybaku/VMagicMirrorManual/en_get_started.md

 ### 2.3.3.
 Word To Motion

-This panel is available in v0.9.2 or later.
 "Word to Motion" is the feature to support motion and face expression with your custom, and you can test its default expression set here.

 [![Word to Motion](./images/get_started/img00_105_word_to_motion.png)](./images/get_started/img00_105_word_to_motion.png){: data-lightbox="img00_105"}